Fengqiao experience

-Fengqiao experience (枫桥经验) is a method used by the Chinese Communist Party (CCP) purportedly to contain and resolve conflicts at the grassroots level without needing to involve higher legal bodies.
+Fengqiao experience (枫桥经验) is a method used by the Chinese Communist Party (CCP) officially to contain and resolve conflicts at the grassroots level without needing to involve higher legal bodies.
 First originating from the Fenqiao District of Zhuji, Shaoxing in the early 1960s, the term was popularized again under the general secretaryship of Xi Jinping.
 It has been associated with systems of mass surveillance in China.

 History

 Fengqiao experience first emerged in the Fenqiao District of Zhuji, Zhejiang as a way to mobilize the masses to address social conflicts at the grassroots level without needing the involvement of higher legal institutions.
-In 1963, as part of the Socialist Education Movement launched by Chairman of the Chinese Communist Party Mao Zedong, the Zhejiang Provincial Party Committee published a document titled Experiences in Struggling Against the Enemy During the Socialist Education Movement in Fengqiao District, Zhuji County (诸暨县枫桥区社会主义教育运动中开展对敌斗争的经验), summarizing the methods used in the Fenqiao District.
+In 1963, as part of the Socialist Education Movement launched by Chairman of the Chinese Communist Party Mao Zedong, the Zhejiang Provincial CCP Committee published a document titled Experiences in Struggling Against the Enemy During the Socialist Education Movement in Fengqiao District, Zhuji County (诸暨县枫桥区社会主义教育运动中开展对敌斗争的经验), summarizing the methods used in the Fenqiao District.
 Xie Fuzhi, the minister of public security, made specific mention of the methods used in Fenqiao in the annual session of the National People's Congress in 1963.
 On 20 November 1963, Mao wrote an instruction to Xie, writing "The example of Zhuji raised here is a good one — various regions should follow this example, expanding the work through pilot programs."
 On 20 November, he spoke with deputy minister of public security Wang Dongxing, where he called on to educate and mobilize the masses based on the example in Zhuji.

 While the Ministry of Public Security released materials about the methods, the People's Daily never mentioned the Fenqiao experience until 21 December 1977, when it published an article titled Raising High the Red Flag of Fengqiao Erected by Mao Zedong, Relying on the Masses to Strengthen Dictatorship (高举毛主席树立的枫桥红旗　依靠群众加强专政), which stated:

 In the struggle against the enemy, arrest is necessary and proper for a small number of class enemies; as for those you can choose to arrest or not, none should be arrested; you must mobilize the masses to carry out a struggle of reason, to deal with the enemies, carrying out on-site monitoring and rehabilitation, without the need to submit issues to higher authorities.
 This experience was affirmed and praised by the greater leader and teacher Mao Zedong.

 On 5 September 1978, the People's Daily published another article titled Rectifying and Strengthening Public Security Work (整顿和加强社会治安工作), which stated "Fengqiao District in Zhejiang’s Zhuji County relied on the masses to carry out on-site rectification of reactionary elements, reforming the vast majority of them into self-supporting laborers for the law."
 It continued by saying "Their successful experience was praised by Mao Zedong, and was known as a red flag on the front lines of public security."